nuthanc/angular_course/forms-td-start/README.md

 * For providing default values, we can add Property Binding to ngModel and provide a value
 * This will add value to the control in the background by Angular

+### TD Using ngModel with Two-Way-Binding

+* For instantly reacting to any changes, we can add 2 way Binding to ngModel
+* So with ngModel
+  * With no binding: Registering Input as control
+  * One way binding: Default values to control
+  * Two way binding: Output or Do anything with the value